European nations weigh impact of Brexit on drug supplies

 The Europe-wide drugs watchdog EMA is moving from London to Amsterdam, prompting many drugmakers to prepare duplicate product testing and licensing arrangements.

-Reporting by Ludwig Burger in Frankfurt and Padraic Halpin in Dublin
+Reporting by Ludwig Burger in Frankfurt and Padraic Halpin in Dublin; Editing by Jan Harvey